2025 GT World Challenge Europe: Driver and team changes

 Arthur Leclerc, a former Formula 2 driver and current F1 development driver for Scuderia Ferrari, made his championship debut with AF Corse in the Ferrari 296 GT3 at Circuit Paul Ricard.

 Mercedes-AMG made a factory-supported push for the overall championship in 2025, with Team Mann-Filter's Maro Engel and Lucas Auer defending their title in the No. 48 car.
 Maxime Martin joined Mercedes-AMG, racing the No. 9 for Boutsen VDS throughout the season.
-AF Corse led Ferrari’s full-season effort with two Pro cars, featuring Arthur Leclerc as the full-season driver of the No. 50.
+AF Corse led Ferrari's full-season effort with two Pro cars, featuring Arthur Leclerc as the full-season driver of the No. 50.
 In the sister No. 51 car, Alessio Rovera and Vincent Abril competed for the entire season.
 Rutronik Racing's Patric Niederhauser and Sven Müller returned in 2025, leading Porsche's charge for the overall title in the No. 96.

 Team WRT was also back with Charles Weerts competing for the overall championship in the No. 32 alongside Kelvin van der Linde, who stepped in for series veteran Dries Vanthoor.
 After sitting out 2024 in the overall championship, Lamborghini returned with Grasser Racing for a full-season entry with Jordan Pepper and Luca Engstler piloting the whole season in the No. 63 car.
 For McLaren, Garage 59 fielded Marvin Kirchhöfer and Benjamin Goethe for the entire season in the No. 59.
-Lastly, Walkenhorst Motorsport's Henrique Chavez raced the whole season in the No. 34/35 (Endurance/Sprint) Aston Martin.
+Lastly, Walkenhorst Motorsport's Henrique Chaves raced the whole season in the No. 34/35 (Endurance/Sprint) Aston Martin.

 In the Gold Cup, AlManer Racing by WRT featured the No. 777 BMW, driven by Al Faisal Al Zubair and Jens Klingmann.
-Audi made a comeback with the No. 88 Tresor Attempto Racing car, driven by Sebastian Øgaard at all rounds, competing for the full season.
+Audi made a comeback with the No. 88 Tresor Attempto Racing car, driven by Sebastian Øgaard at all rounds.
 Garage 59 also fielded a full-season Gold Cup entry with their No. 58, piloted by Louis Prette at every round.

 In the Silver Cup, Paradine Competition (No. 992) and Team WRT (No. 30) returned with full-season BMW entries, the latter fielding Gilles Stadsbader at all races.
 Comtoyou Racing's No. 21 Aston Martin alongside Audis from Saintéloc Racing and Tresor Attempto Racing's No. 99 were also entered as full-season Silver Cup entries.
 Additionally, Boutsen VDS's No. 10 and Grasser Racing's No. 19 joined the Silver Cup alongside their overall Pro competitors.

 In the Bronze Cup, 2024 class champions Tempesta Racing returned with Eddie Cheever III continuing as a full-season entry for his seventh consecutive year.
-Paradine Competition's No. 991, Kessel Racing's No. 74, and Audis from QMMF Saintéloc Racing (No. 77) and Tressor Attempto Racing (No. 66) were all entered as full-season Bronze entries.
+Paradine Competition's No. 991, Kessel Racing's No. 74, and Audis from QMMF by Saintéloc Racing (No. 77) and Tressor Attempto Racing (No. 66) were all entered as full-season Bronze entries.
 Additionally, Lionspeed GP entered their No. 80 Porsche at all rounds in 2025.
 Finally, Winward Racing (No. 81) also competed in the Bronze Cup alongside their overall Pro entry.